wavemaker/docs/learn/on-premise/observability/metrics-collection/grafana.md

 ---

-2) Then, in the dial menu the "**grafana**" button is supposed to be clicked as shown below
+2) Then, in the dial menu, the "**grafana**" button is supposed to be clicked as shown below

 ![Launchpad Grafana Click](/learn/assets/wme-setup/wme-observability/prometheus/launchpad-grafana-click.png)